Documentation Index

 Delete/cancel deletion

-Objects stored in the bucket can be deleted, or ongoing deletion tasks can be canceled.
-To delete or undo the deletion of an object:
+Objects stored in the bucket can be deleted, or deletion tasks in progress can be canceled.
+To delete or cancel the deletion of an object:

-1. Select an object to delete in the object list and click the [Edit] button.
+1. Select an object to delete in the object list and click [Edit].

-2. After selecting Delete, check the files to be deleted in the delete confirmation popup window.
+2. After selecting Delete, check the file to be deleted in the delete confirmation popup.

 • Cancel deletion is only enabled from the edit menu when deletion is in progress.